shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 6. Select the **Expression text box (2)**.
 We need to enter an expression in this text box that will evaluate to true or false.
-The Until activity will continue to iterate while this expression evaluates to false.
+The Until activity continues to iterate while this expression evaluates to false.
 Once the expression evaluates to true, the Until activity stops the iteration and moves on to the next activity.